Seminar Nr. 16839

 This GMP training course aims at easily explaining the GMP requirements for packaging of medicinal products.
 This includes requirements for premises and equipment but also for QA operations like documentation, line clearance, validation etc.

 Packaging of medicinal products, blistering as well as cartoning for example, plays a crucial role in the quality and safety of a medicine.
 Deficiencies of primary packaging may alter the efficacy or stability of a product; failures in secondary packaging may do harm to patients even worse when products or the folding boxes are mixed up.
 Therefore, packaging is defined as (the last) pharmaceutical manufacturing step and one of the most critical ones.
 It is not surprising that the biggest part of recalls is caused by failures during packaging.
-The FDA reported that about 30nbsp;% of recalls of tablet products during the last 5 years were caused by label mix-ups, incorrect packaging or incorrect products insert.
-The number of field alerts tripled between 2009 and 2012.
+The FDA reported that more than 30% of recalls of tablet products during the last 5 years were caused by label mix-ups, incorrect packaging or incorrect products insert.
 On the other hand, despite the high criticality of the packaging process, the packaging plants are required to cut the costs and raise their efficiency.

 There are numerous requirements which have to be fulfilled in the packaging plant.
 During this GMP course we will focus on: